-November 2017 update: a former colleague, Bill Stock, wrote this at Facebook the day, prompting me to trawl through the Salut!
-Live archives and reproduce - from 10 years ago - the little piece that follows ...
+A former colleague, Bill Stock, once wrote this at Facebook, prompting me to trawl through Salut!
+Live archives and reproduce, from 2007, the little piece that follows.

 The difference is subtle but not too hard to comprehend.
 Unless you are a Waterson, a Carthy, a Copper, a Doonan or a Lakeman, you are likely to have arrived at being "of folk" by this or that route.

 How many generations a family needs to have had a strong interest in, and/or experience of performing, folk music before a member can accurately say he or she is "from folk" is open to debate.
 But for most of us, the test is academic.

 Our parents hadn't the slightest interest; if there was music in the house it was the popular music of the age, or maybe light opera or piano lessons for the kids.
 So we found our own route to folk, or it found us.

 We ourselves recoiled in horror from the likes of the White Heather Club or the Spinners whatever we later thought of either.
 And I certainly winced when hearing Alma Cogan or Pearl Carr and Teddy Johnson.